An academic approach to running a brewery

 They are ground-breaking in an environmental sense.
 Not only is the brewery about to install solar panels to power operations, but the Lacombe, Alta., based Blindman Brewing will be Canada’s first brewery to apply production-released carbon dioxide back into the carbonation of their beer thanks to an Emissions Reduction Alberta grant.

 Blindman is pioneering in a localized, horticulturist sense.
 They are the first Canadian brewery to document and tell the story of their beer’s production, “so beer drinkers can see the journey of their beer, right from the barley grower through the maltster and through our brewery.”
-Beer drinkers can scan the QR code on the side of the recently released May Long Double India Pale Ale, and be taken on that journey.
+Beer drinkers can scan the QR code on the side of their May Long Double India Pale Ale, and be taken on that journey.

 And Blindman is novel: Zembal writes the beer label copy, writes the brewery’s emails, and personally pens some of the quirky short stories that adorn the sides of Blindman’s Super Session and Super Stout releases whose proceeds benefit the donor-supported arts organization, CKUA.
 Zembal laughingly admits the project also happens to be a way to get his own writing published.